TreyHilson/itemeyes-client/README.md

 # User stories -
--As an unregistered user, I would like to sign up with email and password.
+- As an unregistered user, I would like to sign up with email and password.
--As an unregistered user, I would like to see items listed.
+- As an unregistered user, I would like to see items listed.
--As a registered user, I would like to sign in with email and password.
+- As a registered user, I would like to sign in with email and password.
--As a signed in user, I would like to change password.
+- As a signed in user, I would like to change password.
--As a signed in user, I would like to sign out.
+- As a signed in user, I would like to sign out.
--As a signed in user, I would like to create an item posting -As a signed in user, I would like to create my own item with image from image url.
+- As a signed in user, I would like to create an item posting
+- As a signed in user, I would like to create my own item with image from image url.

--As a signed in user, I would like to update my own item prospects.
+- As a signed in user, I would like to update my own item prospects.
--As a signed in user, I would like to delete my own items.
+- As a signed in user, I would like to delete my own items.

 # Application Screenshots: